jakobwes/Evaluating-Cross-lingual-Extractive-Question-Answering/experiment_code/Guide to the code.md

 ## `run_qa.py`

 This is a small modification from the [QA-training-interface](https://github.com/huggingface/transformers/tree/master/examples/pytorch/question-answering) provided by Hugginface.
-It the layers, except for the head, of a given model, before training and deactives the very ambitious standard save-strategy (we ran into some memory issues because of that).
+It does the training for QA.
+In addition we implemented, that before training it freezes the layers, except for the head, of a given model.
+Also in addition it deactives the very ambitious standard save-strategy (we ran into some memory issues because of that).
+It is used by `QA_layer_probing_experiment.ipynb`.

 ## `visualisations.ipynb`